Hidden Conformal Symmetry in AdS$_2\times$S$^2$ Beyond Tree Level: Introduction

 The purpose of this work is to go beyond the classical theory and investigate this at loop level.
 In particular, we consider four-point functions at one-loop order and show that they can be obtained by acting with Casimir operators on a 4d generating function.
 We then show that, quite remarkably, this generating function can be derived from a one-loop bubble diagram of the $\phi^4$ theory.
 We observe that the infinite sum over modes of the 2-sphere which flow through each edge of a Feynman diagram can be resummed into a single bulk-to-bulk propagator in AdS$_2 \times$S$^2$ which takes the same form as a propagator in four-dimensional flat space.

-Finally, we conjecture a full effective field theory in AdS$_2 \times$S$^2$ whose Feynman rules should directly compute correlators of the boundary CFT to all loop-orders, without acting with Casimirs.
+Finally, we conjecture a full effective field theory in AdS$_2 \times$S$^2$ whose Feynman rules should directly compute four-point correlators in the two-derivative sector to all loop-orders without acting with Casimirs.
 The key insight that leads us to this action is that acting with a boundary Casimir on a contact diagram is equivalent to acting with a Laplacian in the bulk.
 We verify this proposal for free-theory and tree-level correlators and write down a one-loop formula whose explicit evaluation we leave for future work.